-Everything You Need to Know About Altitude Sickness
+Everything You Need to Know About Altitude Sickness in 2021

 While there are obstacles such as avalanches and weather conditions that can prohibit you from completing your once-in-a-lifetime trek, these obstacles are generally out of your control.
 The number one reason you might not finish your trek to e.g. Everest Base Camp, Kilimanjaro, or another trek or climb around the world, however, is likely because of altitude sickness.
 But in most cases, altitude sickness can be controlled or avoided with a variety of treatment and preventive measures.

 What is Altitude Sickness?